choishingwan/PRS-Tutorial/docs/plink.md

 |**EUR.height**| This file contains the phenotype of the samples |
 |**EUR.covariate**| This file contains the covariates of the samples |

-Here, we will try to calculate polygenic risk score using `plink`.
 # Remove Ambiguous SNPs
 If the base and target data were generated using different genotyping chips and the chromosome strand (+/-) for either is unknown, then it is not possible to match ambiguous SNPs (i.e. those with complementary alleles, either C/G or A/T) across the data sets, because it will be unknown whether the base and target data are referring to the same allele or not.